platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

 The CLI tool will now walk you through the creation of a project asking you for your organization, the project's title, the region where you want the application housed, and the branch name (use the same one we set earlier).
 For now, allow the cli tool to set {{% vendor/name %}} as your repository's remote, and then select `Y` to allow the tool to create the project.
-The {{% vendor/name %}} bot will begin the generation of your {{% vendor/name %}} project and once done, will report back the details of your project including the project's ID, and URL to where you can manage the project from the {{% vendor/name %}} web console.
-Don't worry if you forget any of this information: you can retrieve it later with:
+The {{% vendor/name %}} bot will begin the generation of your {{% vendor/name %}}
+project and once done, will report back the details of your project including the project's ID, and URL to where you can manage the project from the {{% vendor/name %}} web console.
+Don't worry if you forget any of this information; you can retrieve it later with:
 ```shell
 $ {{% vendor/cli %}} project:info